zecos/validators/README.md

 })
 ```

-String requirements can have the following properties:
+`createStringValidator` requirements can have the following properties:

 * `mustContain`: Will return error if any of the required character types are not found.
   * `"symbols"`: `!@#$%^&*()_-+=[{]}\\|><.,?/"';:~\``